timescale/docs/timescaledb/how-to-guides/hyperfunctions/heartbeat-agg.md

 Given a series of timestamped health checks, it can be tricky to determine the overall health of a system over a given interval.
 PostgresQL provides window functions which can be used to get a sense of where unhealthy gaps are, but can be somewhat awkward to use efficiently.
-We've created the heartbeat aggregate as part of the TimescaleDB Toolkit to solve this problem in a simpler, more accessible manner.
+The heartbeat aggregate is part of the Timescale Toolkit, and can be used to solve this problem in a simpler, more accessible manner.

-For this example, we'll be using the SustData public dataset found [here][sustdata].
+This example uses the [SustData public dataset][sustdata].
 This dataset tracks the power usage of a small number of apartments and houses over four different deployment intervals.
 The data is collected in one minute samples from each unit.

-Our first step after loading the data into [hypertables][hypertables] will be to create a materialized view containing weekly heartbeat aggregates for each of the units.
+When you have loaded the data into [hypertables][hypertables], you can create a materialized view containing weekly heartbeat aggregates for each of the units.

 ```sql